-In IronHacks you learn new skills, win prizes ($$$), get exposed to global tech companies, win internships, and free memberships for Platzi.com.
-But most importantly you become part of a global movement of open data to make an impact in areas such as safety, health, or travel.
+In IronHacks, you learn new skills, win prizes ($$$), get exposed to tech organizations, and win internships.
+Most importantly, you become part of a global movement of open data to make an impact in areas such as safety, health, or travel.

-Our IronHacks follow a unique 4-stage process.
-In order to win a prize and qualify for a certificate there are few rules and guidelines to keep in mind!
+Our IronHacks follow a unique 5-stage process.
+In order to win a prize and qualify for a certificate, there are few rules and guidelines to keep in mind!
 We are all about openness and community-think!
 Be part of it.

 To qualify for the award, you need to be the originator & submitter of your app.
-Even though we allow you to reuse others’ code, your code should be written by yourself.
-Further, we follow the idea of openness and open source (you will learn more about it during the hack).
+Even though we allow you to reuse existing libraries (eligible), your code should be written by yourself.
+Further, we follow the idea of openness and open source.
+We encourage re-use and your final solution will be made available using an open source library.

-Our experts judge your application in four categories: technology, user requirements, information visualization, and novelty.
+Our experts judge your application in technical, functional, and user-centered categories: technology, functional requirements, usability, and information visualization.
 Stand out from the crowd.

 Still have some questions or doubts?
 Here you will find some answers.